TsewangLA/kindwordsapp/README.md

 * Features
 	* Publicly post anonymous cards (letters) than can be replied to by other users of the app
 	* Report users who post offensive content
-	* Cards dissappear every 24hrs
+	* Cards disappear every 24hrs
 	* Clients are allowed to delete cards but cannot edit them
 	* Reported cards cannot be deleted